 Data collection is defined as the “process of gathering and measuring information on variables of interest, in an established systematic fashion that enables one to answer queries, stated research questions, test hypotheses, and evaluate outcomes.”

 It is estimated that, by 2024, the total volume of data created and consumed worldwide will reach 149 zettabytes.
 That being said, there are numerous reasons for data collection, but here we are going to focus primarily on those relevant to marketers and small business owners:

 - It helps you learn more about your target audience by collecting demographic information

 - It enables you to discover trends in the way people change their opinions and behavior over time or in different circumstances

 - It lets you segment your audience into different customer groups and direct different marketing strategies at each of the groups based on their individual needs

 - It facilitates decision making and improves the quality of decisions made

 - It helps resolve issues and improve the quality of your product or service based on the feedback obtained

-Before we dive deeper into different data collection techniques and methods, let’s just briefly make a difference between the two main types of data – quantitative and qualitative.
+Before we dive deeper into different data collection techniques and methods, let’s just briefly differentiate between the two main types of data collection – primary and secondary.